368 – Beauceron: Rustic Farm Dog and Living Fence

 The Beauceron was accepted in AKC’s registry in 2007, but the history of the breed dates back centuries.

 “They say that when the French settled in Louisiana that they brought a couple Harlequins with them,” Giannelli said, “and that’s where the Catahoula (Leopard Dog) got (the merle gene)… that was from way, way back when the French first came to Louisiana.”

 “Temperament could be an issue,” Vavassori said.
 “Why?
-Because a long time ago, the Beauceron was a farm dog and he was on the farm only for protect the family and for manage the sheep.
+Because a long time ago, the Beauceron was a farm dog and he was on the farm only to protect the family and to manage the sheep.
 So, the dog was not socialized.
 The dogs must be socialized early, early by the Breeders and after by the owners, more than German Shepherd or Labrador…”